 The above could be deemed as off-rolling which is illegal.
 Therefore, the way in which schools deal with potential electively home educating parents will be scrutinised, and challenged where necessary, both by Solihull MBC and by Ofsted.
-The definition for off-rolling can be found in Ofsted's September 2019 Education Inspection Handbook School inspection handbook - GOV.UK (www.gov.uk)
+The definition for off-rolling can be found in Ofsted's September 2019 Education Inspection Handbook School Inspection handbook GOV.UK (www.gov.uk)

-When a parent reports that they have been encouraged to remove their child from roll for the purposes of elective home education and then finds that they are unable to manage the commitment, they are expected to make contact with their allocated Attendance & EHE Advisory officer.
+When a parent reports that they have been encouraged to remove their child from roll for the purposes of elective home education and then finds that they are unable to manage the commitment, they are expected to make contact with the EHE team.